Undergraduate course

 Available as an additional year (or part time equivalent) to meritorious students.

-Recommended studies: Applicants should have solid background in Mathematics, and have completed at least one of Biology, Chemistry, Earth And Environmental Sciences, Investigating Science, Physics, or Science extension (or equivalent).
+Recommended studies: Applicants should have solid background in Mathematics, and have completed at least one of Biology, Chemistry, Earth and Environmental Sciences, Investigating Science, Physics, or Science extension (or equivalent).

-If you completed higher education or partial higher education studies your grade point average can be converted to a selection rank to be used for admission purposes.
+If you have completed or partially completed higher education studies, your grade point average can be converted into a selection rank for admission into our undergraduate programs.

-View all details of this course on the UON website.
+View all details of this course on the University of Newcastle website.

 University of Newcastle degrees